 There are numerous ways to nurture the soil food web.
 One of my favorites is to first spread my organic matter, then come over the top with a mix of a gallon or two of water, 2 ounces ocean trace minerals, two ounces raw milk (unpasteurized), and two ounces unsulfured molasses.

 It will help to begin the decomposition process of the mulch, supplies a good array of microbes, and feeds the microbes at the same time.
+Numerous people also report that when MycorrPlus activates the fungi in the soil, their fire ant problems disappear.

 Other ways to populate the soil with microbes is to use compost tea, and to inoculate with mycorrhizal fungi at planting.